wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.3 =
+* [Note] We've updated the following add-ons to be compatible with Slimstat 4.x: Custom DB, Heatmap, Track Cookies.
+Go get your copy today.
+* [Update] Say hello to IPv6 internet addresses.
+Slimstat is now compatible with this technology, and will not throw an error when users visit the site using an IPv6 address.
+Please note: the column type in the database has changed from INT UNSIGNED to VARCHAR(39).
+Update your custom code accordingly.
+* [Update] Category names are now displayed instead of their URLs, when the corresponding option is enabled (thank you, Keith Gengler).
+* [Update] Now the database API can be given a table alias for when JOINS are necessary, to avoid MySQL errors or ambiguous column names.
+* [Fix] Map overlay was being displayed not in full width, because of some class name changes we implemented in Slimstat 4.
+* [Fix] Tracking of internal link coordinates (heatmap) was not accurate if the link tag had markup inside it (thank you, [dragon013](https://wordpress.org/support/topic/for-links-a-doublelink-is-needed)).

 = 4.1.2 =
 * [Note] A few weeks ago we started hitting the limits imposed on our site by our existing hosting provider.
 It was clearly time to find a new home for Slimstat.
 We've been working on migrating our web platform (website and add-on repository API) to a new more powerful server, and a new domain: [wp-slimstat.com](http://www.wp-slimstat.com).